 You are here

 Stephen Hilgartner studies the social dimensions and politics of contemporary and emerging science and technology, especially in the life sciences.
 His research focuses on situations in which scientific knowledge is implicated in establishing, contesting, and maintaining social order -- a theme he has examined in studies of expertise, property formation, risk disputes, and biotechnology.
 His book on science advice, Science on Stage: Expert Advice as Public Drama, won the 2002 Rachel Carson Prize from the Society for Social Studies of Science.
 His most recent book, Reordering Life: Knowledge and Control in the Genomics Revolution (MIT Press, 2017), examines how new knowledge and new regimes of control were coproduced during the Human Genome Project.

 Current Research Projects

 - Making Knowledge about Risk

-- Reordering Life: Knowledge and Control in the Genomics Revolution
+- Knowledge and Control in Genomics and Postgenomics

 - Social Studies of Emerging Technologies